Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 > ✅ Because the import logic does not interpret code or run dynamic input, `.rcur` files are safe to use from untrusted or external sources.

 **Contributor expectation:**
 If you're modifying or extending the importer, you must ensure it continues to treat `.rcur` strictly as image data — never as a source of logic or executable behavior.
+The base64 data should be decoded and written verbatim as .png files if the decoding succeeds, without additional interpretation or transformation.
 Avoid functions like `eval()`, `exec()`, or any pattern that parses or executes arbitrary text.

 Maintaining this design guarantees that `.rcur` files remain safe, portable, and interoperable in all environments.